ianhaddock/m920q-router/README.md

 ## Intel MBEx Remote Management

-The benefit to the m920q over the m720q is the onboard remote access.
-To retain monitor redirect access when running headless, an HDMI dummy plug should be installed.
-Without one you still have access to power settings and most other features of the MBEx.
+The benefit to the m920q over the m720q is the remote access & management available when connecting via the onboard NIC.

+To retain monitor redirect when running headless, a HDMI dummy plug should be installed.
+Without one you will still have access to the rest of the MBEx features including remote power settings.

 * Boot into the BIOS
 * Select Advanced -> Intel Manageability ->